What is Curricular Practical Training (CPT)?

 Step 3: Once your documents are approved, an International Student Advisor will respond by email to schedule an in-person CPT appointment.

 Once you have a scheduled appointment, you can start preparing the documents listed below.
-Please make sure you visit your academic department and Center for Career Development (appointment needed) to fill out the CPT Recommendation Forms and receive their signatures prior to your appointment time with IC.
+Please make sure you visit your academic department and Career Development (appointment needed) to fill out the CPT Recommendation Forms and receive their signatures prior to your appointment time with IC.
 You must carefully read Student Statement Part I & II before signing.

 You MUST bring ALL the required documents below to your appointment: